Giancarlo Stanton Preview, Player Props: Yankees vs. Blue Jays

-Tuesday, Giancarlo Stanton and the New York Yankees take on the Toronto Blue Jays and Kevin Gausman, with the first pitch at 7:07 PM ET.
+Giancarlo Stanton, with a slugging percentage of .306 in his past 10 games -- including two home runs -- will be in action for the New York Yankees against the Toronto Blue Jays, with Jose Berrios on the hill, September 27 at 7:07 PM ET.

-In his most recent action (on September 22 against the Diamondbacks) he went 1-for-4.
+He had a one-hit performance in his previous game (1-for-3) against the Blue Jays.

 Sportsbook Promo Codes